solana-labs/solana/docs/src/validator/get-started/setup-a-validator.md

 solana-keygen new -o authorized-withdrawer-keypair.json
 ```

 > **IMPORTANT** the `authorized-withdrawer-keypair.json` should be stored in a secure place like a hardware wallet or a password protection app.
 It should **NOT** be stored on the validator.
-See the [FAQ](/FAQ/frequently-asked-questions) for more details.
+See the [FAQ](../faq.md) for more details.

 ## Create a Vote Account

 Before you can create your vote account, you need to configure the Solana command line tool a bit more.

-The below command sets the default keypair that the Solana cli uses to the `validator-keypair.json` file that you just created in the terminal:
+The below command sets the default keypair that the Solana CLI uses to the `validator-keypair.json` file that you just created in the terminal:

 ```
 solana config set --keypair ./validator-keypair.json